lonnieezell/forum-example/_docs/policies.md

 ## Creating Policies

 Policies are simple classes that extend the `App\Libraries\Policies\PolicyInterface` class.
 These work hand-in-hand with the permissions defined in `App\AuthGroups` and the names of the classes and methods are based on these permissions.
 For example, if you have a permission called `posts.create`, you would create a policy called `PostPolicy` with a method called `create()`.
 The name must be the singular version of the first segment of the permission.
 In the previous example, the class name is `PostPolicy` even though the permission's first segment is `posts`.
-The file is expected to be located within the `app/Policies` directory and have the appropriate namespace, `App\Policies\PostPolicy`.
+The file is expected to be located within the `app/Policies` directory and have the appropriate namespace, `App\Policies`.

 Here are some examples: